3DCdsc/Intro_to_JS_Workshop/Lesson1/1-UnderstandingWebDev.md

 ```

 *Try to change innerHTML of nameEls* : Nothing happens
-We have to usea forloop:
+We have to use forloop:
 ```js
 for (var i = 0; i < nameEls.length; i++) {
     nameEls[i].innerHTML = "hacker cat";